Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Appendix for Preliminary Experiments

+To verify that the rule correlation $\rho(\bmS)$, the MSE $\epsilon(\bmS)$, and the ground truth ratings $S_{GT}$ are not trivially concentrated around a narrow range or even single value, we plot their empirical distributions across different domains.
+As shown in Figure~\ref{fig:distribution_rho_mse_gt_all}, each metric exhibits substantial variance, indicating meaningful diversity among rule subsets and human-provided quality scores.
+This supports the validity of using these signals for evaluating rule selection strategies.

-\subsubsection{Prompts and Generated Rules}
+\subsection{Prompts and Generated Rules}

-\textbf{Comparison prompt:} Below is the template used to compare two data samples according to a specific rule.
+Below are the templates used to rate a sample according to a specific rule.
 For the rule-free version, simply omit the sentence involving the rule.
-Replace DATASET\_NAME with ``IMDB reviews" or ``Common Crawl data" to correspond to the two data sources discussed in Section~\ref{sec:EvaluationA}.
+Replace DATASET\_NAME\_AND\_DESCRIPTION with the dataset's name and one sentence of description to correspond to the two data sources discussed in Section~\ref{sec:EvaluationA}.

+The rules are then manually checked by 5 human annotations (all five are PhD students in CS or Math) to make sure the meaning is clear and not too abstract, and to remove the rules that are completely unrelated to the task/domain.

-\textbf{Generated IMDB rules:} \begingroup \mytiny
+\textbf{Generated IMDB rules:}